MathewT/aws-certified-solutions-architect-associate-2020/IAM/README.md

 **Access Management**
   * Authorization

-AWS IAM manages **users** and their level of access to the AWS console.
+AWS IAM manages **users , groups, permissions and roles** and their level of access to the AWS console.

 ## Main Features
 1. Centralized control of the AWS account